Notice a few damp spots in your living room or kitchen walls.

 Finding A Leakage In The Wall

-People often use tools like moisture meters or infrared cameras to determine the cause of a leakage problem.
-However, there are a few other things you can do to deal with water leakages in walls:
+Many people use tools like moisture meters or infrared cameras to pinpoint leakage causes.
+But there are some other steps you can take to address wall leaks too:

 3 Things You Should Do To Deal With Leakage In Walls